-Males in possession of a harem get challenged by other males who wish to breed with the females.
+Males in possession of a harem get challenged by other males who wish to breed with the female deer.
 The males can compete with each other in a number of ways including having bellowing contests and fighting with their antlers.

-In the end the most dominant males win possession of the harem.
+In the end the most dominant male deer wins possession of the harem.

 Males with harems may have to fight rivals many times during the rutting season to maintain their control over their females.